oulutan/ACAM_Demo/object_detection/models/research/deeplab/README.md

 In the current implementation, we support adopting the following network
 backbones:

-1. MobileNetv2 [8]: A fast network structure designed for mobile devices.
+1. MobileNetv2 [8]: A fast network structure designed for mobile devices. **We will provide MobileNetv2 support in the next update.
+Please stay tuned.**

 2. Xception [9, 10]: A powerful network structure intended for server-side deployment.